Category: Tools and guidelines

 Power, politics and participation in multi-stakeholder processes

-A tale of two Brazilian states leads us to really useful tops to design meaningful, inclusive platforms for transformation.
+A tale of two Brazilian states leads us to really useful tips to design meaningful, inclusive platforms for transformation.

 SEPAL (System for Earth Observation Data Access, Processing and Analysis for Land Monitoring)